-The Biomolecular Sciences Building (BMS) on the North Haugh houses research in molecular and cell biology, virology and immunology.
-The laboratory on the second floor is the location for some Pre-Honours practical classes, as well as Junior Honours practical classes for Biochemistry and Molecular Biology.
-Also located on the second floor is a student study and social space, which is open during normal working hours.
+The Biomolecular Sciences Building (BMS) on the North Haugh houses research in molecular social space ('Student Hive'), which is open 8.30am-5.30pm Monday-Friday.
 It has working spaces with power supplies and wireless internet access, chairs and sofas for more relaxed conversations and working, a kitchen area with a fridge, two microwaves and a boiling-water tap, and lockers where you can safely store your belongings during practical classes in the adjacent lab.
 Commuting students in particular are welcome to use this space in between classes.
+Please do not wear your lab coat in the Hive.